vinaychakravarthi/vinaychakravarthi.github.io/research.md

 **Fairness-Concious AI**: Fairness in AI is crucial because AI systems are increasingly being used in decision-making processes that impact people's lives.
 However, traditional AI models often exhibit discriminatory decisions (i.e., decisions that disadvantage certain groups or individuals) due to biased data, fairness-agnostic algorithms, and a lack of diversity in training datasets.
 Therefore, our objective is to develop novel AI models that  promote fairness thereby benefitting all people without perpetuating existing social inequities.

 ### 2. **Next-Gen AI**
 **Self-Supervised Learning (SSL)**: In general, acquiring labeled data is expensive and time-consuming in almost every field, while unlabeled data is abundant.
 SSL leverages this vast pool of unlabeled data to train AI models, reducing the dependency on large labeled datasets.
-SSL can be particularly beneficial in medical imaging, where expert annotations are limited.
+We are currently utilizing SSL in healthcare applications, where expert annotations are limited.

 - **Continual Learning**: Enabling AI models to adapt and learn continuously from new data.
 - **Meta Learning**: Developing AI models that can adapt swiftly to new tasks.